Ronnie Boykins: Biography

 In 1962, Boykins recorded with the hard bop tenor saxophonist Bill Barron and, the next year, with pianist Elmo Hope.
 Boykins worked with tenor saxophonist Archie Shepp's New York Contemporary Five in 1964.
 He left Ra in 1966, ostensibly to pursue more lucrative opportunities.
 Ra had a difficult time finding a replacement, at times settling for playing his own bass lines on keyboard.

 In the late '60s, Boykins formed his own group, the Free Jazz Society, which included the pianist John Hicks.

-In the '70s, Boykins played with the Melodic Art-tet, a cooperative free jazz ensemble that also included drummer Roger Blank, saxophonist Charles Brackeen, and trumpeter Ahmed Abdullah.
+In the '70s, Boykins played with the Melodic Art-Tet, a cooperative free jazz ensemble that also included drummer Roger Blank, saxophonist Charles Brackeen, and trumpeter Ahmed Abdullah.
+A recording of the group, with William Parker playing in place of Boykins, was released by NoBusiness Records in 2013.

 In 1974, the bassist led a session for ESP Disk that produced his sole LP as a leader, The Will Come, Is Now.
 Reviewer Jerry D'Souza wrote: "Boykins made just one record as leader, but it marks his place as an adventurous bassist and a composer with a gift for style and genre."

 In 1979, he played with Steve Lacy and Dennis Charles on Capers.
 In the course of his career, Boykins also worked with Mary Lou Williams, Marion Brown, and Sarah Vaughan, among others.

+Bassist Joshua Abrams dedicated the track titled "Stigmergy", from the album Since Time Is Gravity, to Boykins, commenting: "Boykins remains one of the most under-acknowledged bassists of the music, a gravitational force within the Arkestra.
+I've always been a fan of the open spaces that paired his bowing with Ra's early synth explorations."